andyglick/spring-statemachine-cdplayer-sample/README.md

 profiles is all that you need to get the differing behaviors.

-The log-info profile is enabled by default, as the execution of the statemachine produces a whole lot of messages, that a curious person might want to take a look at.
+The log-info profile is enabled by default, as the execution of the statemachine produces a whole lot of messages that a curious person might want to take a look at.

 Disable info logging by adding "-P !log-info" to the maven command line.